sgraham/sgraham.github.io/_posts/2013-07-21-suppress-terminate-batch-job.markdown

     Press any key to continue . . .           <- Press Ctrl-C here
     Terminate batch job (Y/N)?

-Uh, yeah.
+Yup.
 I pressed Ctrl-C, I'm pretty sure I want to, you know, *interrupt* things.
 It also isn't always enough to Ctrl-C again to get out, so you actually have to press Y, Enter.
+And, you're in an indeterminate state regardless of whether you respond Y or N, making it completely pointless.

 It's mainly annoying for a bunch of tools that wrap their main .exe in a batch file.
-On Linux/Mac, there's no particular penalty to doing so, so it's sometimes easier to have the real binary in a different folder and have a forwarding script in the PATH that runs the binary.
+On Linux/Mac, there's no particular penalty to doing so, so it's sometimes easier to have the real binary in a different folder and have a forwarding script in the `PATH` that runs the binary.

 So, I've probably hated that prompt for going on 20 years now.
 No longer!
-Sunday July 21st, 2013 I took a stand.
-NO MORE DUMB PROMPT.
+Sunday July 21st, 2013 I took a stand. **NO MORE DUMB PROMPT**.

 This one was implemented slightly differently than the previous git branch functionality.
 The main difference is that the internal cmd